Canadian patriotic music: Royal anthem

 "God Save the King" is the royal anthem of Canada.
 There are various claims of authorship and several previous songs of similar style, but the first published version of what is almost the present tune appeared in 1744 in Thesaurus Musicus.
 The song has been used in Canada since the era when it was a collection of British colonies and "God Save the King" (or "God Save the Queen" during the reign of a female monarch) was played in honour of the British monarch.
 It has remained in use through Canada's progression to independence, becoming eventually one of the country's two de facto national anthems.
 After "O Canada" was in 1980 proclaimed the national anthem, "God Save the King" has been designated as the royal anthem, played in the presence of the Canadian monarch, other members of the Royal Family, and as part of the salute accorded to the Governor General of Canada and provincial lieutenant governors.
 It can also be played on other occasions.

 Provincial anthems

+Alberta

 "Alberta" is the official provincial song of Alberta, adopted in preparation for the province's centennial celebrations in 2005.
 The song was selected following a competition mandated by the Alberta Official Song Act, introduced in the Legislative Assembly of Alberta in May 2001 and passed in November.